Alekhine's 1933 Chicago World Record: How 32 Blindfold Games Changed Chess

 Challenging Health Misconceptions

-Hearst and Knott's 2005 book Blindfold Chess: History, Psychology, Techniques, Champions, World Records, and Important Games found that claims of lasting harm from blindfold exhibitions lack evidence.
+Hearst and Knott's 2009 book Blindfold Chess: History, Psychology, Techniques, Champions, World Records, and Important Games (McFarland) found that claims of lasting harm from blindfold exhibitions lack evidence.
 Players do report greater fatigue than in sighted play, even with faster time controls, but with rest and preparation there is no sign of cognitive damage.
 For a full breakdown, read what science actually says about blindfold chess safety.

 How Did This Achievement Work?